topher515/kiteink/README.md

 Wind data is fetched from Weatherflow API.

-It seems like using the API for personal use is ok based on [Weatherflow Terms Of Use][1], as long as you don't sell this data or display it publicly—but IANAL so maybe you could run afoul of the Weatherflow lawyers by doing this.
+It seems like using the API for personal use is ok based on [Weatherflow Terms Of Use][1], as long as you don't sell the data or display it publicly—but IANAL so maybe you could run afoul of the Weatherflow lawyers just using this system.

 [1]: https://help.weatherflow.com/hc/en-us/articles/206504298-Terms-of-Use